Pros & Cons of Competition For Children

 Whether it’s a cross-country race, or a challenge to be awarded a prefect badge at school, competition occurs a lot growing up, and it is an integral part of the workplace too.

-Your children must have a good understanding of competition and have a competitive side.
-But it is vital to have the right level of competitive behaviour.
-In this blog, we look at the advantages and disadvantages of competition, and what healthy competition is.
+Your children must have a good understanding of competition and in many ways it’s healthy to have a competitive side.
+But it is also vital to have to be able to regulate competitive behaviour and harness its benefits without falling in its pitfalls.

 Potential Benefits of Competition